yousafkhamza/AWS-Lambda-Cost-Optimization-with-Terraform/README.md

     depends_on = [aws_lambda_function.ec2_start_lambda_function,aws_cloudwatch_event_rule.trigger_to_start_ec2_instance]
 }
 ```
-> Creating a lambda function with ec2 instance starting python script and the scheduler cloudwat (so you can choose the cron time as a variable in `terraform.tfvars`)
+> Creating a lambda function with ec2 instance starting python script and the scheduler cloudwatch (so you can choose the cron time as a variable in `terraform.tfvars`)

 _Lambda_Stop.tf_
 ```